 This essay was produced as part of ISLAA's Scholar in Residence program, through which art historians present their research in accessible online formats.
 Seeking to fill gaps in English-language reference materials on Latin American art, the program opens expansively to scholarship on movements, geographies, and methodologies represented in ISLAA's collection and beyond.

 In 1962, Alberto Greco promised: “I will be back, with the victory of Arte Vivo.”
-And he declared: “For the history book: In Paris, on March 12, 1962, Alberto Greco founded Arte Vivo for the entire world” (Fig. 1).Alberto Greco, letter to Lila Mora y Araujo, from Casa de los Casariego, 1962.
-Fondo Documental Lila Mora y Araujo, Centro de Estudios Espigas-Fundación Espigas, Buenos Aires.
+And he declared: “For the history books: In Paris, on March 12, 1962, Alberto Greco founded Arte Vivo for the entire world” (fig. 1).Alberto Greco, letter to Lila Mora y Araujo, from Casa de los Casariego, 1962.
+Fondo Documental Lila Mora y Araujo.
+Centro de Estudios Espigas-Fundación Espigas Collection, Buenos Aires.
 Essay title reference: Alberto Greco, 1964.
 As quoted in Pedro Cámara, Entrevista con Alberto Greco, exh. cat.
 (Valencia: Instituto Valenciano de Arte Moderno.
 Fundación Cultural Mapfre Vida, 1991), 233.

 Maybe it was a prodigy performed by this magician that allowed me to discover, between Europe and Argentina, the clues to a possible genealogy for Alberto Greco’s Arte Vivo, which he later called “Vivo-Dito.”
 It was a one-person artistic movement that consisted of pointing to or surrounding a person, animal, or thing with a chalk circle and, with a gesture as spontaneous as it was definitive, turning it into a work of art.
 That is what Greco did on March 12, 1962, with his friend Alberto Heredia.
 “Vivo-Dito is, above all, the adventure of the real... it’s about an absolute and direct contact with things, places, people, creating unpredictable situations.
 It’s about showing and finding the object in its own space.”Alberto Greco, Gran manifiesto rollo-arte Vivo-Dito, 1962.
 Museo Nacional Centro de Arte Reina Sofía, Madrid (AD 06207-028).
 Thus, the artwork material becomes the real; what the artist’s finger signals is life in itself.

-This essay aims to emphasize the memories that Alberto Greco carried within himself when he began his movement toward Arte Vivo.
+This essay aims to illustrate the experiences that shaped Greco's movement toward Arte Vivo.
 For that reason, we will focus on Greco’s participation in the Exposiciones Culturales Rodantes, or Traveling Cultural Exhibitions.
 The Traveling Cultural Exhibitions consisted of moving and exhibiting works of art throughout the Argentine territory, an effort that took place between October 1960 and February 1961.
 The essay will also focus on the letters exchanged between Greco and his friend Lila Mora y Araujo during that time, and the way in which a narrative is articulated through the testimony of the experiences that precede the Vivo-Dito.

 “Don’t forget about the importance of Vivo-Dito’s art as a genuinely Latin American movement.
 I hope you also do something about it,” wrote Greco to Rafael Squirru, then director of the Museo de Arte Moderno de Buenos Aires, in 1963.Eduardo Pellejero and Paula Pellejero, eds., La aventura de lo real (Buenos Aires: Ediciones Julián Mizrahi, 2020), 271.
 Greco was aware of posterity, and of how important the art form that he launched was for his place of origin.
 He knew very well that his immediate audience would not understand the artist’s relevance until after his last work, which ended his life.
 “If you don’t do it, nobody else will.
 Of that, I can be sure.
 Since they are dead, they are irritated by any attitude of extreme vitality.
 Vital Vital Vital Vital,” he insisted categorically.Pellejero and Pellejero, La aventura de lo real, 271.